neurocracy/drupal-omnipedia-changes/readme.md

 cron process runs, in an attempt to always show something rather than the fallback placeholder.
-It then renders and caches a separate version for every unique user permissions hash, as different users may have different permissions, e.g. authors can see contextual links to edit various things that the usual user does not have access to.
+It then renders and caches a separate version for every unique user permissions hash, as different users may have different permissions, e.g. authors can see contextual links to edit parts of the content.

 So why did we engineer this complicated asynchronous rendering and caching?
 Most changes only take a few seconds to generate, but a few pages could take upwards